FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/sdk/c_sdk/api.md

 ## 4. AMOP interface

-This section describes the-sdk'Using FISCO-BCOS 3.0 'AMOP' function interface。
+This section describes the interface for using the FISCO-BCOS 3.0 'AMOP' function in the 'c-sdk'。

 ### `bcos_amop_subscribe_topic`